Philippines and weapons of mass destruction: Nuclear energy and weapons

+Beginning in December 1957, the United States of America used the Philippines as a storage base for hundreds of nuclear weapons.
+These included gravity bombs, depth bombs, and tactical nuclear weapons such as AIM-26 Falcon air-to-air missiles, RUR-5 ASROC anti-submarine missiles, and RIM-8 Talos surface-to-air missiles.
+An American document from December 1969 indicated that President Ferdinand Marcos had been informed of the weapons in 1966, but that it was believed that if it became publicly known it would "gravely jeopardize U.S.-Philippine relations," particularly on the eve of scheduled presidential elections.
+The presence of the weapons was not revealed publicly until much later.
+In 1974, after US nuclear weapons were removed from Taiwan, they were stationed at Clark Air Base, in Luzon.
+In 1976, 140 nuclear weapons were relocated back to the United States at Cubi Point, and by at least 1977, no nuclear weapons remained in the country.

-During the Cold War, specifically at the time of Ferdinand Marcos from 1965 to 1986, American nuclear warheads were secretly stockpiled in the country.
-The Filipino public never knew of it until much later after the regime, and only Marcos knew of it as he was secretly informed by American military advisers as early as 1966.
-Currently, however, there was a movement in the country that aims to stop construction of nuclear power plants in the country and terminate American military presence in the country, which were believed to house nuclear weapons on Philippine soil.
+Currently, however, there is a movement in the country that aims to stop construction of nuclear power plants in the country and terminate American military presence in the country, which were believed to house nuclear weapons on Philippine soil.

 Despite provocations by China since 2010s amidst the South China Sea disputes, President Benigno Simeon Aquino III disagreed on letting the Philippines have nuclear weapons.
 He justified it from the lack of government funds to create such weapon, coupled with the fact that having such weapon would only escalate tensions between the two countries.

 In 2019, Juan Ponce Enrile reiterates his earlier claims in 2016 that the Philippines should have developed nuclear weapons to assert its claims, particularly in reinforcing the Philippines v.
 China international arbitration ruling, regarding its territorial disputes with China.
 Defense secretary Delfin Lorenzana in response to Enrile's statement said that the Philippines is not planning to develop nuclear weapons due to the country's limited technological capabilities as well as legal obligations such as being party to the Non-Proliferation Treaty.

-In fact, the Philippines had signed the Treaty on the Prohibition of Nuclear Weapons on 20 September 2017, and would proceed to ratify it on 18 February 2021.
+The Philippines signed the Treaty on the Prohibition of Nuclear Weapons on 20 September 2017, and ratified it on 18 February 2021.

+In 2024, three people were arrested for illegally storing up to 85 kilograms of depleted Uranium-238 and Uranium-235 in separate locations in Pasay, Mandaue and Cagayan de Oro as part of a smuggling syndicate.
+Some of the uranium was discovered inside residential areas.

 Biological and chemical weapons

 Rebels from the communist New People's Army were accused of using biological weapons against the Armed Forces of the Philippines in eastern Mindanao, but they refuted such a claim.

-Philippines signed the Chemical Weapons Convention in 1993.
+The Philippines signed the Chemical Weapons Convention in 1993.

+In April 2025, President Bongbong Marcos signed into law Republic Act No. 12174, prohibiting the development, production, stockpiling, and use of chemical weapons in the Philippines.